kappaping/alm_slc/README.md

 1. Clone this repo.
 2. Download the [dataset](https://doi.org/10.34810/DATA3497) and put it into the repo directory.
 3. Clone the [CMTKit](https://github.com/kappaping/cmtkit) repo under the same parent directory as this repo.
 Install the dependencies.
-4. Create figs/ and data/ directories.
+4. Create figs/ and data/ child directories within this repo directory.
 5. Ready for use.